The generalized second law of thermodynamics and cosmological decoherence: Introduction

 According to the stochastic inflation, the universe could be thermally excited from a lower energy density, $V_1 \equiv V(\phi_1) \equiv 3 H_1^2/(8 \pi G)$, to a higher energy density, $V_2 \equiv V(\phi_2) \equiv 3 H_2^2/(8 \pi G)$ (Fig. \ref{fig1}).
 In the case of $\delta H \equiv H_2-H_1> 0$, using (\ref{082101}), it is found that the total entropy production decreases and the decrement can be much larger than the unity.
 Taking the parameters as, for example, $H_1 \simeq H_2 = 10^{13} \text{GeV}$ and $\delta H/ H_1 = 10^{-3}$, the entropy production is $\delta S \sim -10^{9}$.

 This very large decrement of entropy implies the (seeming) violation of the GSL on a thermal universe.
 Although Davies has proved that in the ``classical" level, a cosmological horizon area never decreases ($\delta S_B \geq 0$) if a cosmological fluid is subject to condition $\rho + p \geq 0$ and the scale factor $a (t)$ diverges for $t \to \infty$ \cite{Davies:1988dk}, we here take into account the stochastic fluctuation of inflaton that is ``quantum-mechanically" driven \cite{Starobinsky:1982ee,Starobinsky:1994bd}.
 Actually, Oshita and Yokoyama have shown that \cite{Oshita:2016oqn} the cosmological horizon area may decrease due to the Hawking-Moss transition \cite{Hawking:1981fz}, which is the quantum jump of a spatially homogeneous vacuum energy.
 Here the question is whether there exist inflationary universes in which the GSL is violated by their quantum fluctuations.
+If there is such a universe, it would be a counterexample for the GSL and attributing an entropy to cosmological horizons would be unreasonable.

-In this paper, we will show that the GSL may be unviolated by taking into account the decoherence of the inflaton field \cite{Kiefer:2008ku,Kiefer:1998qe,Campo:2005sy,Lyth:2006qz,Kiefer:1999sj,Burgess:2006jn,Kieferdeco1,Hollowood:2017bil,Kieferdeco2} by which the entropy production takes place ($\delta S_M > 0$).
+In this paper, however, we will show that the GSL may be unviolated by taking into account the decoherence of the inflaton field \cite{Polarski:1995jg,Kiefer:2008ku,Kiefer:1998qe,Campo:2005sy,Lyth:2006qz,Kiefer:1999sj,Burgess:2006jn,Kieferdeco1,Hollowood:2017bil,Kieferdeco2} by which the entropy production takes place ($\delta S_M > 0$).
 Decoherence is necessary to explain why our universe looks classical although the origin of the structure of the Universe is considered to be quantum fluctuations, see e.g., \cite{Kieferdeco2}.
-Our argument can also support the importance of decoherence from the another aspect, i.e. the GSL.
+Our argument can also support the importance of decoherence from another aspect, i.e. the GSL.